 Lisa is an alumnus of Rozann-Zimmerman Ballet Center and received her first scholarship to the School of American Ballet at age 15.
 She continued her training under Melissa Hayden, former prima ballerina of New York City Ballet.
 At Pennsylvania Ballet, she trained in the apprentice program under Lupe Serrano, ballerina with American Ballet Theatre.
 She danced professionally for 10 years with Pacific Northwest Ballet, Arizona Ballet, Puerto Rican Dance Theatre of New York City, Cleveland Ballet and Los Angeles Chamber Ballet.
 A student in the Balanchine tradition, she believes it is the preferred style of the 21st Century.
 It is the technique taught at Cuizon Ballet Centre.

-Lisa has been teaching for over 30 years and opened her own studio in 2001.
+Lisa has been teaching for 34 years and opened her own studio in 2001.
 It was her dream to offer training at a professional level since she had seen her own dream of being a dancer come true.
 She wanted to make that a reality for other students who’s dream it was to pursue a career as a dancer.
 She chooses her staff carefully, making sure that each teacher has had a career of their own and therefore, knows what it truly takes to choose the life of a dancer.

 Romy Karz was born in Northridge, California and began her dance training at Rozann-Zimmerman Ballet Center in Chatsworth, California.
 She became a student on full scholarship at the School of American Ballet at the age of 15.
 In the summer of 1986, Romy was chosen by Peter Martins to participate in an exchange program with Royal Danish Ballet.
 She became an apprentice to the New York City Ballet in November of 1986 and a full member of the company in March of 1987, where she danced until July of 1995.